 |Air + Ubuntu||0:13||0:17|

 |Air + macOS + Fresh||4:04||1:54|

 Chart by script.

 As expected, running both scripts is much faster on Linux.
 Running the scripts is much slower on macOS+Fresh combination.
-The tiny laptop is running great on Linux!tags: code - linux - photo
+The tiny laptop is running great on Linux!tags: code - linux - macos - photo